 [Case Study] Control Your Liability with ActivTrak

-The Royal Air Force Air Cadets (RAF), a nonprofit military youth organization enlisted the help of ActivTrak to ensure internet safety for the cadets under their supervision.
+The Royal Air Force Air Cadets (RAF), a nonprofit military youth organization, enlisted the help of ActivTrak to control their liability and ensure internet safety for the cadets under their supervision.
 The easy implementation and affordable cost of ActivTrak allowed The Royal Air Force Cadets to monitor and control access to harmful websites, better understand unrecognized home issues, and gave them the confidence to begin to develop and implement technology-based learning with their cadets.

 The Air Cadet Organization was formed as an essential part of the Royal Air Force, supplying better-trained and experienced personnel during times of war, it has evolved into the largest air cadet organization in the world.